elymatos/fn3/backup/fn3_scenarios/02-CSP.md

 This core BDI cycle is constantly informed by **Perception** (updating beliefs from the world) and realized through **Planning** and **Action** (acting on beliefs and intentions to change the world). **Causation** provides the fundamental mechanism for how actions lead to effects. **Communication** offers a means for agents to influence each other's beliefs and intentions, leading to complex **Social Interactions** and **Obligations**.
 Implicitly, **Memory** provides the persistence of beliefs and knowledge over time, allowing for learning and informed decision-making. **Emotions**, while less central to the logical structure, are acknowledged as influencing desires, beliefs, and actions.
 Finally, all these phenomena are grounded in **Time** and **Space**.

-The strength of Hobbs's framework for FrameNet Brasil lies in its systematic articulation of these interdependencies.
-By mapping these core common-sense psychological concepts to FN3 scenarios, we can build a robust, interconnected semantic network that better reflects how humans understand and interact with their world.
+The strength of CSP framework for FrameNet Brasil lies in its systematic articulation of these interdependencies.
+By mapping these core commonsense psychological concepts to FN3 scenarios, we can build a robust, interconnected semantic network that better reflects how humans understand and interact with their world.

----